Emmarentia Dam: Dam and its surrounds

-The length of the dam is about 400 m with a maximum height of 6.7 m and a water surface of 8.8 ha.
+The length of the dam is about 400 m with a maximum depth of 6.7 m and a water surface of 8.8 ha.
 The Johannesburg Botanical Garden is on the western shore of the dam.
 The western shore consists of woodlands, natural grass areas used for picnics, braais (barbecues) and dog walking, and a tea room.
 The whole area allows for extensive walking, with distant views of Sandton and Rosebank, and the (nearby) Melville Koppies.
 There is a well-tended rose garden, and Johannesburg City Parks maintains a tree-planting programme.
 An extensive variety of trees can be seen, and there is also a wide variety of bird life and small mammals such as mongoose and tree squirrels..
 The main dam, to the east of the gardens, hosts the 1st Victory View Sea Scout Group boathouse, whilst on the eastern shore, south of the dam wall, the Emmarentia aquatic sport clubs reside, comprising the Emmarentia Sailing Club, the Normalair Underwater Club, and the Dabulamanzi Canoe Club, flanked by a narrow shoreline to the head of the dam, easily accessible to fisherman and picnickers.
 The dam spillway outfall discharges back into the Westdene Spruit, with beautiful park lawns, open wooded area, and a small lower dam, flanked by the 1st Greenside Scout Group on John McKenzie Drive.